 2. The history of Khmer Museum

 As you are on a Mekong Delta group tours, you will probably be introduced around to the history of the museum.
-However, there is slightly information about its existing progress.
+However, there is slightly information of its existing progress.
 The museum is now a part of the heritage complex including Bà Om Pond and Âng Pagoda in Ward 8 of Trà Vinh City.
 There is not much information stored about the making history of the museum.
 However, disregard of the shortage of information, it is found that the Khmer museum was built in 1995, which was after the Đổi Mới – a term used in 1986 regarding the “socialist-oriented market economy” and socialist-oriented policy of Vietnam post-war.
 It is not known about the exact time of starting construction but the fact that the museum was built in 1995 marked a significant event when Vietnam officially became the 7th member of ASEAN.
 Therefore, whether it was on purpose or not, the construction of Khmer Museum in 1995 contributed greatly to the cultural integration of Vietnam.

 The front yard of the museum